Kimber Smith: Paintings 1965-1980

 By JONATHAN GOODMAN, April 2020

-The lyric painter Kimber Smith died about twenty years ago.
+The lyric painter Kimber Smith died over 30 years ago.
 But the paintings up in this very good show at Cheim & Read’s new space look like they were done yesterday; their bright colors and fragmented, improvisatory air relate to ongoing directions in informal abstraction in New York.
 There is some work in art that is so stylistically closed as to discourage completely its continuation in the paintings of other artists, but Smith provides an open window for work of the future--look at the efforts of Mary Heilmann, whose giddy, colorful art echoes Smith’s work without copying it at all.
 Smith lived in the Hamptons in eastern Long Island, so there he must have noted the painterly style established by people like Pollock a generation before.
 Yet his own paintings are neither dramatic nor rhetorical, being instead joyous abstraction.

 Smith’s audience can see this immediately in the show.
 Kup’s White Diamond (1970), one of the most ambitious paintings in the exhibition, is mostly red, with diamond shapes abounding, some partial and some complete.
 The red takes up almost all of the background, with yellow diamond outlines framing a centrally placed white one, not completely filled by the white alone.
 Blue accents occur, in the form of shortish stripes and triangles, while the lower right of the painting is infused with a deep mauve.
 Interestingly, this painting is more geometric than most of Kimber’s art.
 It is hugely successful.
 Zday (1979 is much simpler, consisting of vertical but also angled yellow and red stripes that form something like the simple image of a house on the left, while on the right we see a black geometric image, whose head is joined by a short horizontal to a thickish stripe, itself joined again to a thinner stripe that runs down the lower right.
 The openness of this work, indeed of most of Smith’s work, could be occasioned by the flat, open landscape of eastern Long Island.